SerenityOS/serenity/README.md

 ## License

-SerenityOS is licensed under a 2-clause BSD license.
+SilkOS is licensed under a 2-clause BSD license.